amankkg/amank.me/src/pages/cv.md

 > #### project [Arago] - AI IT automation
 >
-> _🛠 React, Redux, Redux-Saga, Babel, TypeScript, NodeJS, NestJS, JanusGraph, Gremlin_
+> _🛠 React, DraftJS, Redux-Saga, TypeScript, NestJS, JanusGraph, Gremlin_
 >
 > - develop and support multiple web applications front/backends and CLI tools
 > - build a chat bot and collaborative editor with intelligent NLP
 > - work with graph database
 > - get in touch with Scrum and Nexus frameworks
-> - lead a sub-team of 2 developers
+> - lead & mentor a sub-team of 2 developers
 > - work in distributed team
 >
 > #### 🎉 _aug 2018_ | 🎖 achieved [Alibaba Cloud Professional]